 Mix feeding – combining wet and dry food

 Both types of feed have their pros and cons, which is why pet owners are increasingly choosing to combine them.
 This is a good solution that can bring many benefits.

 Combining wet and dry food brings a number of benefits.
 When it is necessary to switch a pet to a wet diet, the body will be prepared for such a change.
 This change can be carried out efficiently, quickly, and most importantly, without any unpleasant consequences.

-There is no need to mix the dry food and the wet food in the one bowl when you feed your dog.
+There is no need to mix the dry food and the wet food in one bowl when you feed your dog.
 In fact, you don't even need to serve them at the same time.
-One of the benefits of dry food is it doesn't spoil easily or leave a strong smell, which makes it perfect to leave out during the day if your dog likes to snack rather than gobble their food down.
+One of the benefits of dry food is that it doesn't spoil easily or leave a strong smell, which makes it perfect to leave out during the day if your dog likes to snack rather than gobble their food down.
 Then you can serve them their wet food in the evenings.